Prime Tuples and Siegel Zeros: Remarks

 \section{Remarks}

-Obviously, there is no conjecture as to what the best possible bound for $q$ might be for Theorem \ref{FIFI} or Corollary \ref{HI} to hold, since most mathematicians do not believe there are Siegel zeroes at all.
-In the paper of Friedlander and Iwaniec, the authors encounter an obstruction at $\frac{58}{115}(1-\frac 1r)$ and then another one at exponent 2/3; while the authors indicate their belief that the first bound might be tractable, they appear to believe that the second one is a bit harder.
+Obviously, no one has made conjectures as to what the largest possible value for $\theta$ might be for (\ref{eqn41formula}) or Corollary \ref{HI} to hold, since most mathematicians do not believe there are Siegel zeroes at all.
+In the paper of Friedlander and Iwaniec, the authors encounter an obstruction at $\theta=\frac{58}{115}(1-\frac 1r)$ from the error term and then another one at $\theta=2/3$ from the main term.
+The authors remark that while overcoming the first bound might be tractable, the second one seems a bit more difficult to improve.
+The reason for this is that the first bound is derived from a paper on ternary divisor sums \cite{FIt} where the main result has since been improved; the improved version is not yet known to be amenable to the methods of \cite{FI}, but it is not hard to imagine that one could find a way to apply the improved result.
+The second bound, however, comes from the famous Weil bound for Kloosterman sums; as such, any improvement over 2/3 would likely require either a method of estimating the main term that avoids using this bound or else an improvement on the Weil bound itself.

-On the other hand, conjectures about primes in arithmetic progressions (such as Montgomery's conjecture on arithmetic progressions \cite{Mo1}, \cite{Mo2} or Elliott-Halberstam) say that the equidistribution of primes in classes should apply for $q\ll x^{1-\epsilon}$.
-If one were then say that in the case of a Siegel zero, the prescribed \textit{non}-equidistribution of primes mod $q$ should apply for all $q\ll x^{1-\epsilon}$ (for any $\epsilon>0$), one would find the following\footnote{The numbers on this list are pulled from \cite{Po}, Table 3, where the numbers chosen are simply the lowest $k$ for which $M_k>m+1$.} bounds for $H_m$:
+On the other hand, conjectures about primes in arithmetic progressions (such as Montgomery's conjecture on arithmetic progressions \cite{Mo1}, \cite{Mo2} or Elliott-Halberstam) say that the equidistribution of primes in classes should apply modulo $q<x^{\theta'}$ for every $\theta'<1$.
+Let's imagine for a moment that one could make a similar conjecture about \textit{non}-equidistribution of primes mod $q$ in the presence of a Siegel zero; in other words, assume that (\ref{eqn41formula}) and Corollary \ref{HI} could be proven for $q<x^{\theta}$ for every $\theta<1$, and assume that there are infinitely many Siegel zeroes as required by the Main Theorems.
+Then one would find the following\footnote{The numbers on this list come from \cite{Po}, Table 3, where the numbers chosen are simply the lowest $k$ for which $M_k>m+1$.} bounds for $H_m$:

 where the last line holds for any $\epsilon'>0$.